 Our management, including our Chief Executive Officer and Chief Financial Officer, is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) for the company.
-As permitted by SEC guidance, the scope of management's assessment of the effectiveness of our internal control over financial reporting as of December 31, 2021 excluded Ritter GmbH and Affiliates ("Ritter"), which was acquired on June 10, 2021, and Masterflex LLC ("Masterflex"), which was acquired on November 1, 2021, and whose financial statements each constitute approximately 1% of net sales and less than 2% of net income of the consolidated financial statement amounts as of and for the year ended December 31, 2021.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with accounting principles generally accepted in the United States of America.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
-Our management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2021 based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this assessment, our management concluded that, as of December 31, 2021, our internal control over financial reporting was effective.
+Our management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2022 based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this assessment, our management concluded that, as of December 31, 2022, our internal control over financial reporting was effective.